-Channel/Loken/Coastal Contamination: Cox Environmental is under contract for the additional work that the Alaska Department of Environmental Conservation (ADEC) has requested.
-Drilling is tentatively scheduled for mid-April, and Cox Environmental expects to complete the work and submit all deliverables by August 1, 2025.
+Channel/Loken/Coastal Contamination: On April 1, the Alaska Department of Environmental Conservation (ADEC) responded with comments on Cox Environmental Services' (CES) Site Characterization Work Plan submitted on March 7, 2025, for additional work requested by ADEC in their December 9, 2024, letter.
+CES will address the comments and reply to ADEC.
+CES has prepared a parallel work plan for additional work requested by ADEC on the Coastal/Loken property.
+Drilling is tentatively scheduled for after April 20, and CES expects to complete the work and submit all deliverables by August 1, 2025.
 At the January Board meeting the Board approved the appropriation of \$43,338 for Cox Environmental for an updated site work plan and additional drilling/testing groundwater wells, as required by ADEC, for the contaminated site abutting Airport-Coastal/Loken property; up-front funding provided by Airport Fund Balance and repaid through an insurance claim through CBJ Risk Management.